3 dead after small plane crashes in Chilliwack, B.C.

 Authorities have confirmed three people are dead after a small plane crashed in Chilliwack, B.C., Friday afternoon.

+The aircraft went down near the Chilliwack Motor Inn, located about one kilometre from the Chilliwack Municipal Airport.

-Photos from the scene show a heavy presence of first responders near the Chilliwack Motor Inn, and the aircraft's fin amid dense foliage.
+Pictures from the scene show a heavy presence of first responders at the property, and the plane's rudder standing upright from behind dense foliage.

+The aircraft is registered to a company called SkyQuest Aviation Ltd., a flight school that operates out of Langley Regional Airport.
+The company declined to comment when contacted by CTV News on Friday.

+According to the Canadian Civil Aircraft Register, the plane involved is a Piper PA34.
+It was registered in 2019 and built in 1972.

-Few details have been confirmed, including whether anyone else was on the plane and survived.
+Few other details about the crash have been confirmed, including whether there was anyone else on board beyond the three occupants who died.

-The manager of the Chilliwack Airport told CTV News the crash did not happen on the airport's property and deferred questions to the RCMP and the Transportation Safety Board of Canada.

 Vancouver Top Stories